pongasoft/emscripten-glfw/docs/Usage.md

 ### How to associate the window to the canvas?

-Natively, glfw doesn't know anything about the concept of a canvas.
+Natively, GLFW doesn't know anything about the concept of a canvas.
 So there needs to be a way to make this association.
 This library offers 2 ways depending on your needs:

 #### 1. Using javascript/Module